Baker Mayfield Player Prop Bets for NFL Week 6 | Cleveland vs. Arizona 10/17/2021

 Matchup vs. Arizona

-- Mayfield threw for 247 passing yards one matchup against the Cardinals, 9.5 more yards his over/under in Sunday's game.
+- In one matchup against the Cardinals, Mayfield threw for 247 passing yards, 15.5 yards above his over/under for Sunday.

 - Mayfield threw multiple touchdown passes in that contest against the Cardinals.

-- The Cardinals have the NFL's eighth-ranked pass defense this season, allowing 230.6 yards per game through the air.
+- The 230.6 yards per game the Cardinals are giving up through the air makes them the NFL's eighth-ranked pass defense.

-- The Cardinals have allowed seven passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.
+- The Cardinals have conceded seven passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances

+- Mayfield put together a 305-yard performance against the Chargers last week, completing 71.9% of his passes and throwing for two touchdowns.

-- Mayfield has passed for 706 yards while completing 59.4% of his throws (57-of-96), with three touchdowns and zero interceptions (235.3 yards per game) over his last three outings.
+- Mayfield has thrown for 706 yards (235.3 ypg), completing 59.4% of his passes and tossing three touchdown passes and zero interceptions over his last three games.

-- He has tacked on 50 rushing yards on eight carries, averaging 16.7 yards per game.
+- He also has 50 rushing yards on eight carries, averaging 16.7 yards per game.

 Mayfield's Cleveland Teammates